 Internships offer the opportunity to gain practical, real world experience in ecological economics.
 Interns work directly with project leads to support a broad range of efforts, from research and GIS analysis to business support and communications.
 Both graduate and undergraduate students eligible for work-study are encouraged to apply.
 All internships are unpaid, but we do grant positions to in-state financial aid work study recipients or in- or out-of-state (or country) volunteers.
 Check here for current openings.

 WashPRIG is currently working on a campaign to stop the overuse of antibiotics on factory farms.
 Right now 70% of medically important antibiotics in the US are sold for livestock, leading to a rise in the prevalence of “superbugs,” or antibiotic resistant infections.
 WashPRIG is currently hiring winter quarter interns to help with this campaign.
 Students will learn the basics of community organizing: how to write and publish opinion media; how to engage and motivate the public; and how to influence decision makers.
 Interested?
-Inquire here.
+Learn more about WashPRIG here.

 Food Action is a non-profit organization based in Seattle, WA mobilizing consumer power to advocate for a healthier, more environmentally sustainable, and more equitable food system in Washington State.
 They are seeking an intern for this summer season 2017 to support their communications and outreach efforts.
-Learn more here.
+Learn more about Food Action here.

 Awamaki is a Fair Trade non-profit organization that helps women start and run their own businesses in Peru.
 Awamaki invests in women’s skills, connects them to market access and supports their leadership so they can increase their income and transform their communities.
-Learn more here.
+Learn more about Awamaki here.